 How do I stop my air conditioner from leaking?

 It’s important to have your air conditioning system cleaned by a professional periodically to prevent dirt and mould from building up, which is one of the most causes of a leaking aircon.

 A qualified aircon technician will remove the headcover and complete a cleaning service which includes a high-pressure wash of the indoor units’ coil and also the drain pipe.
 A chemical will be flushed down the drain to ensure it is clean and a wet vac can be used to remove any built-up blockages and dirt.

 How often should my air conditioner be serviced or cleaned to stop it from leaking water?

-In most cases, a yearly premium air conditioner maintenance is highly recommended, as this will ensure the system operates at its best all your round.
+In most cases, a yearly premium air conditioner maintenance is highly recommended, as this will ensure the system operates at its best all year round.
 In some cases, it may be required more frequently – for example, if your system has a drain pump it is recommended that you arrange a service every six months, as they are prone to blockages and often cause water leaks.

 In commercial spaces such as cafes, restaurants, offices, and commercial buildings, they generally have a more frequent service (some as regularly as once a month) depending on the amount of use.